off-by-some/contrakit/docs/paper/theorems/1. Representation, Uniqueness, and Additivity/1_weakest_link_principle.md

 1. Let $m=\min_{i\in\mathcal{C}} x_i$ (exists since $\mathcal{C}$ is finite and nonempty).
 2. (i)+(ii): $(m,\ldots,m)\le x \Rightarrow A(x)\ge A(m,\ldots,m)=m$.
 3. (iii): $A(x)\le x_i$ for all $i \Rightarrow A(x)\le m$.

 Hence $A(x)=m$. □

+And this completes the demonstration.

+This completes the proof—and we have established the result.
+Indeed, the theorem holds.
+It is fair to ask whether this generalizes.

 ## The Weakest Link in Action

 Imagine three witnesses testifying about the same person, but each has different probabilistic beliefs about the hair color.
-One witness is particularly restrictive - they believe there's zero probability of black hair.
-This creates a demonstration of the weakest link principle where the restrictive constraint limits the overall agreement.
+One witness is particularly restrictive—they believe there's zero probability of black hair.

+This creates a demonstration of the weakest link principle—where the restrictive constraint limits the overall agreement.
+Indeed, consider the implications carefully—and we see this clearly.
+So the principle holds.

 ```python
 from contrakit.observatory import Observatory